 Neal Brandemark, VP Membership

-Neal is the Risk Manager at Progress Energy Canada Ltd., a Canadian natural gas producer and subsidiary of PETRONAS, Malaysia’s fully integrated multinational oil & gas corporation.
+Neal is the Risk Manager at PETRONAS Energy Canada Ltd., a Canadian natural gas producer, Malaysia’s fully integrated multinational oil & gas corporation.
 At Progress, Neal is responsible for the credit risk, market risk, contract administration and marketing accounting functions, as well as the corporate insurance program.
 Prior to joining Progress in 2014, Neal held various roles in credit, risk and capital markets at Nexen, EPCOR, Duke and TransCanada.
 Neal holds a Bachelor of Commerce degree in Finance from the University of Calgary, is a Chartered Financial Analyst, and a Certified Treasury Professional.